annegautham/annegautham.github.io/src/content/blog/stm-firmware.md

 ## Table of Contents

-Firmware is mostly split into two parts: $\textbf{Frontend```$ and $\textbf{Backend```$.
+Firmware is mostly split into two parts: $\textbf{Frontend}$ and $\textbf{Backend}$.
 Frontend refers to the code that the user interfaces with, which is on a web server hosted on the ESP32.
 Backend refers to postprocessing and controls that result in data collection.
 On a high level, the user chooses the metrics and configurations of the scans through the website; the ESP32 forwards them to the Teensy microcontroller, which controls the electronics to raster the tip across the sample.
 The collected data is sent back to the ESP32, where it is ideally displayed on the website again for viewing.
 We were able to achieve motor control, tip control and piezo deformation, frontend-backend data link communication success, and GUI integration.
 While we did make significant progress to the firmware development as a whole, we were not able to collect line scans and post-process the line scans onto the GUI.

 ## Firmware